data301-2021-winter1/project-group37-project/README.md

 - Person 1: one sentence about you!
 - Person 2: one sentence about you!
-- Person 3: one sentence about you!
+- Person 3: I am a fifth year management student at UBC Okanagan and I love the outdoors!

 ## Images